 Gutter Trash (3)

 You’ve had a hard life, and it’s made you what you are.
 Every time it gets harder, you get harder, and the lessons you learn on the streets are the ones that keep you alive, even if just barely.
-Whenever you spend a Downtime in Poverty, not enough to eat or no place to sleep, you treat this as a Training Action, gaining 1 Experience Point toward purchasing any of the Scum Skills : Streetwise, Light Weapons, Intimidate, Finesse, or Stealth.
+You gain the ability to take the Training Action without access to food or Housing during Downtime, earning you an Experience Point toward any of the Scum Skills: Streetwise, Light Weapons, Intimidate, Finesse, or Stealth.
 When you do, target one city Building and make that Building Seedy, as you conduct unsavory activities in the area and expose it to crime and vandalism.

 Street Savvy (5)

 The dirty sprawls and bastard alleys know something and you know what it takes to make them talk.
 The Streetwise skill does not require a Downtime action to use.
 Furthermore, you automatically know when someone uses Streetwise to spy on you, and who used it.

 Missing teeth, layers of grime, a certain stink, maybe a weird hunch and a scratchy voice.
 These are some of the hallmarks of your less than trustworthy seeming.
 You might be a completely legitimate business man with a somewhat adventurous view of hygiene, but let’s not kid ourselves.
 You must costume and roleplay this flaw.

 You may begin the game with 20 Silver of additional starting funds, similar to the Wealth Perk, but this money comes as a total debt of 30 Silver.
 You are required to pay back at least 1 silver per Chapter in repayment or else your creditors will come with demands.

 This may be taken multiple times, though each instance increases the amount necessary to repay each Chapter by 1 Silver as well.